Pine Mountain Settlement School

 Commissioned a Kentucky Colonel by Gov. Julian Carroll, 1976;

-Member, University of North Carolina Advisory Board (Asheville Biltmore College), 1960s.
+Member, University of North Carolina Advisory Board (Asheville Biltmore College), the 1960s.

 A position paper for staff workers at PMSS